u6587017/TalaadThaiOnline_Internship_Forecast_GMV_PJ/README.md

 df = df[(df['date'] >= '2023-01-01') & (df['date'] <= '2024-07-04')]
 df.shape
 ```
-### Data Cleaning
+#### Check Data Types
+#### Outlier
-#### Identify and replace outliers based on the Z-score.
+Identify and replace outliers based on the Z-score.
 A common threshold for identifying outliers is a Z-score greater than 3 or less than -3. np.abs(z_scores) > 3 returns a boolean array where True indicates an outlier
 ```
 # Function to replace outliers with the mean of the rest of the values